martinmitrevski/GirdersCombineSample/README.md

 # GirdersCombineSample
-Sample app that shows how to use the Combine extensions from Girders for Swift.
+Sample app that shows how to use the Combine extensions from Girders for Swift: https://github.com/netceteragroup/GirdersSwift.

 The app shows a list of sensors for measuiring air quality in Ohrid, using the pulse.eco REST API: https://skopjepulse.mk/restapi.